zeusthedrone/Takyo/README.md

 * ddir    - Decision Turn Type (ddir is what we are trying to predict)
 ## Predictions and Model
 A classification network is configured to determine which way the robot should turn. rlog1.csv is used for training, and validation.
 The output is a classification of Turn Type.
 Listed below:
-* 0LF - left turn simple
+* 0LF - left turn 1 sensor hit
-* 0RT - right turn
+* 0RT - right turn 1 sensor hit
-* 1LF - left turn slightly larger arc
+* 1LF - left turn 2 sensors hit
-* 1RT - right turn slightly larger arc
+* 1RT - right turn 2 sensors hit
 * CLF - left turn after "Clear to Go"
-* CCT - go forward no turn after Clear to go
+* CCT - go forward no turn after "Clear to go"
 * CRT - right turn after "Clear to go"
 * ALF - left turn averages were used
 * ART - right turn averages were used